 George Square

-Named after King George III, this is the starting point for the Hop-on Hop-off bus.
-The square is from 1781 and has the Glasgow City Chambers at one end, and also includes the Glasgow Cenotaph and statues of Robert Burns, James Watt, Sir Robert Peel and Sir Walter Scott, among others.
+Named after King George III, this is the starting point for the Hop-on, Hop-off bus.
+The square dates from 1781 and has the Glasgow City Chambers at one end.
+It also includes the Glasgow Cenotaph and statues of Robert Burns, James Watt, Sir Robert Peel, and Sir Walter Scott, among others.

-Tours of the City Chambers are held twice a day, 10.30 am and 2.30 pm, Monday to Friday.
-You can get tickets half an hour before the tour, but it is a first-in, first-served system, and no pre-booking is available, so get in quickly.
+Tours of the City Chambers are held twice daily, 10.30 am and 2.30 pm, Monday to Friday.
+You can get tickets half an hour before the tour, but it is a first-come, first-served system, and no pre-booking is available, so get in quickly.

 Stop 2 of Hop-On Hop-Off Sightseeing Bus Glasgow